‘Playboy’ Model Rachel Cook’s New Topless Photo Is Uncensored

-Playboy model, Rachel Cook, was spotted on Instagram today.
+Playboy model Rachel Cook was spotted on Instagram today.
 And somehow, a photo of her going topless made it past the no-nudity rule on the platform, as it was pretty much uncensored.

 The photo is too racy to share here, but you can check it out on Fae’s Instagram page.